docpad-archive/documentation/community/contribute.html.md

 To get some changes you've made into the official repository:

-1. Make your change sin their own branch that is branched off from master, e.g. `git checkout master; git checkout -b your-new-branch`
+1. Make sure your changes are on their own branch that is branched off from master
+	1. You can do this by: `git checkout master; git checkout -b your-new-branch`
+	1. And push the changes up by: `git push origin your-new-branch`
+1. Make sure all tests are passing: `cake test`
-1. Test your changes before you submit the pull request (see testing section), if possible, add tests for your change - if you don't know how to fix the tests, submit your pull request and say so, happy to help (but it will slow down integration)
+	1. If possible, add tests for your change, if you don't know how, mention this in your pull request
+1. If the project has a prepublish step, run it: `cake prepublish` (if it doesn't have this step, that command will fail, no worries)
+1. Submit your pull request
-1. **When submitting the pull request, specify the `dev` branch as the integration branch (the integration branch is which branch your pull request will be merged into on the official repo)**
+	1. When submitting, if the original project has a `dev` or `integrate` branch, use that as the target branch for your pull request instead of the default `master`
 	1. By submitting a pull request, you agree that your submission can be used freely and without restraint by those whom your submitting the pull request to